spatie/laravel-translatable/README.md

 #### Getting all translations

-You can get all translations by calling `getAllTranslations()` without an argument:
+You can get all translations by calling `getTranslations()` without an argument:

 ```php
 $newsItem->getTranslations();